AndrasKovacs/stlc-nbe/paper/stlc-nbe.md

 This is not valid Agda, but we shall do this whenever the types and binding status of parameters are obvious.

+### Included Code Examples

+The project can be found in *[https://github.com/AndrasKovacs/stlc-nbe](/url)*.
+Most Agda code listings in this thesis are also included in the formal development, although the versions here may include syntactic liberties and abbreviations.
+When an Agda example here directly corresponds to some code in the mentioned repository, we indicate the name of the source file in the examples as Agda comments or in expository text.

 ### Standard Library

 Our development does not have any external dependencies.
 We need less than a hundred lines of code from the Agda standard library [@agda-stdlib], but we choose to include it alongside the project in `Lib.agda`, for portability, and also make some changes.